 What — all the Paleo goodies crammed into my app and blog weren’t enough for you?
 You want more information to chew on?

-Here are 25 of my favorite Paleo resources on the web.
+Here are two dozen of my favorite Paleo resources on the web.
 I’ve also provided links to a few books, podcasts, and other products that these smarty-pants have written.
 (The ones that take you to Amazon are affiliate links, by the way.)

 Ready?
 Pull up a chair and let’s get started.

 Robb is the man.
 When I make my food choices, I think: “What Would Robb Do?”
 (One of these days, I’m going to have a belt buckle made with the letters “W.W.R.D.” embossed on it.)

 Listen to Robb’s weekly podcast here, and buy his book here.

 Mark’s Daily Apple